Pantry Staples, Amazing Dishes: Healthy Meals on a Budget!

 Directions:

-1. Spray a large stockpot with nonstick cooking spray.
-Heat stockpot over medium high heat.
+1. Heat a large stockpot over medium high heat.
+Spray with nonstick cooking spray.
 Add stew meat.
 Sprinkle salt and ground black pepper over the meat.
 Cook and stir for 3 minutes.

 2. Add onion and garlic powder.
 Cook and stir for 2 minutes.

 3. Reduce heat to medium.
-Add broth, carrots, celery, potatoes, and rosemary.
+Add broth, carrots, celery, potatoes, rosemary.
 Cover with a lid.
-Cook for 45–60 minutes, or until meat is tender.
+Cook for 45–60 minutes, or until meat is cooked to at least 160°F internal temperature.

 4. Stir together water and cornstarch.
 Add to stew.
 Stir until thickened (1–2 minutes).